owin/museum-piece-gate/SPEC.md

         IEnumerable<object> GetBody();
     }

-The `Status` property is a string containing the integer status of the response followed by a space and a reason phrase without a newline (e.g., “200 OK”).
+The `Status` property is a string containing the integer status of the response followed by a space and a reason phrase without a newline (e.g., `"200 OK"`).
 All characters in the status string provided by an application should be within the ASCII codepage.

 The `Headers` property is a dictionary representing the headers to be sent with the request.
-Keys must be header names without “:” or whitespace.
+Keys must be header names without `':'` or whitespace.
 Values must be `IEnumerable<string>` sequences containing the corresponding header value strings, without newlines.
-If a header should appear in a response multiple times, the sequence value for that key should have a number of elements corresponding to the number of times the header should appear in the response.
+If the sequence value for a header name contains multiple elements, the host should write a header line with that name once for each value in the sequence.
 All characters in header name and value strings should be within the ASCII codepage.

 The `GetBody` method returns an enumerable which represents the body data.
 Each element in the enumerable must be of one of the following types: